RogueFendor/Nassau/README.md

 Add the following to ~/.yourCoin/yourCoin.conf

 rpcuser=testUser
-password=demo2015
+rpcpassword=demo2015
-node=other nodes IP address
+addnode=other nodes IP address

 If You want to use this as first seed you need to setup a seed node to distribute the available connected wallets.
 Otherwise you just can add an IP adress of a allready working running instance.